jazu1412/SHORT_STORY_ASSIGNMENT/README.md

-# CMPE 255: Short Story Assignment
+# CMPE 255: Short Story Assignment / Author - Jayasurya Murali

 ## Overview
 This assignment explores the groundbreaking potential of **Quantum Machine Learning Algorithms** for anomaly detection.
 By leveraging the principles of quantum mechanics, these algorithms aim to outperform classical machine learning approaches in detecting anomalies, with applications spanning **cybersecurity**, **fraud prevention**, and **scientific research**.
 The research highlights: